Self-stabilisation of cellular automata on tilings: Two-dimensional case

 \begin{proof} Let $x\in\FPert{X}$.
 We prove that if $\Def(x)\not=\varnothing$, then $\CorNE(x)\not=\varnothing$.
 Let us indeed sweep the configuration~$x$ by NW-SE diagonals, from the NE to the SW.
 Since $\Def(x)$ is finite, we can consider the first diagonal which contains a NE-defect, and on this diagonal, we consider the leftmost NE-defect (which is also the uppermost).
 By definition of a NE-corner, this NE-defect is a NE-corner.

 In order to end the proof, it is then sufficient to observe that while $\Def(x)\not=\varnothing$, the number of defects decreases strictly when applying $F$.
-Indeed, at least all the NE-corners become defect-free, and since the $\ell$-squares that are updated do not share any common edge, no new defect is created. \end{proof}
+Indeed, at least all the NE-corners become defect-free, and since the updated $\ell$-squares do not share any common edge, no new defect is created. \end{proof}